-(COMPASS Reading 85 and COMPASS Writing 78) or (ACCUPLACER Reading Comp 075 and ACCUPLACER Sentence Skills 081) or (COMPANION Reading 075 and COMPANION Sentence Skills 081) or (Multiple Measures English 1) or SAT Critical Reading 480 or (ACT English 19 and ACT Reading 19) or Credit level ENG 100Minimum Grade of C\ or Credit level ENG 101 Minimum Grade of C or Credit level ENG 101 Minimum Grade of TC \Online/Hybrid courses require students to complete the DLi Online Student Orientation prior to completing an online course.
+PREREQUISITES/CO-REQUISITES: (COMPASS Writing 78 and COMPASS Reading 85) or (ACCUPLACER Reading Comp 075 and ACCUPLACER Sentence Skills 081) or (COMPANION Reading 075 and COMPANION Sentence Skills 081) or (Multiple Measures English 1) or (ACT Reading 19 and ACT English 19) or SAT Critical Reading 480 or (Credit level ENG 101 Minimum Grade of C or Credit level ENG 101 Minimum Grade of TC or Credit level ENG 100 Minimum Grade of C) and (On-Line Orientation 1)

+Online/Hybrid courses require students to complete the DLi Online Student Orientation prior to completing an online course.
 The DLi Online Student Orientation can be found in WaveNet, under the My Student tab.